Laura Phelps Rogers

 Artist Statement

-As a contemporary multimedia artist, I explore art making through mixed media, large format photography, LED light-based works, installation, ephemeral and performance.
+As a contemporary multimedia artist, I explore art making through sculpture, mixed media, large format photography, LED light-based works, installation, ephemeral and performance.
 Both two and three-dimensional work frequently is relational to historic roles of women and the past, agriculture, nature, environmental topics, disappearing open space and urban conflict.
 My work has historically been dominated by metal casting.
-Through the medium teasing out fragility and contrasting it with the durability of the metal.
+Through this medium I tease out fragility and contrast it with the durability of the metal.
 Site specificity together with digital photography plays a critical role in my creative process.
-Metal casting, the technical process of substitution and process-based photography led to cultivating familiarities in a narrative approach.
+Metal casting, the technical process of substitution and process-based photography led to cultivating familiarities with a narrative approach.
 The backbone of my conceptual process developed from that narrative approach into visual dynamics allowing me to layer personal, or somewhat autobiographical memories.
 Utilizing both a historic and contemporary viewpoint, I developed a contemporary multi-generational interpretative process which incorporates broad cultural memories driven by popular culture, branding and cultural expectations with a critical look at tasks and outcomes.
 I allow that nostalgia to bloom into familiarities and blend together with humorous and playful aspects of life while addressing some of the more serious outcomes of life.
 Diversity of topics led me to integrate social and cultural constructs to build and reveal connections and layers to develop those narratives and familiarities.
 I frequently incorporate social memory and documentation of disappearing aspects of life while expanding ideas and concepts to include larger topics relating to changing cultural and physical landscapes as well as gender shifts.
 Utilizing natural materials to highlight and express shifts is an important part of my multidisciplinary practice.
 Growing and utilizing regional foodstuffs, to grass sculptures and crop art are all means of expression that led to a significant portion of my work focusing on ephemeral materials.
 Investigating where women started and where they are now as part of western civilization and documenting those changes, within a 200-year window, has been a primary focus.
-Continually experimenting and researching a memory-based approaches thru a contemporary visual dialogue, my practice addresses and references expectations pertaining to historic interpretations of womens work into visual dialogues.
+Continually experimenting and researching memory-based approaches thru a contemporary visual dialogue, my practice addresses and references expectations pertaining to historic interpretations of women’s work into visual dialogues.
 Pursuing investigations documenting time, place, emotion, reaction, roles, expectations, modernization, labor and change, I find myself continually deciphering my work and practice through self-identification frequently finding connections to the west and womanhood within that context.
 Conceptual notions of the current feminist era paralleling needs of underrepresented marginalized social sectors has become an element of my comparative process to develop new work, social engagement projects and the critical examinations required to perpetuate the driving forces within my work.

 My agricultural roots have served to provide material for my work.
 While large scale environments, public work and large-scale photography remain my current focus.
-Disappearing open space is highlighted and portrayed thru my inherent interest in the western landscape and how historically it has been portrayed thru a romanticized lens.
+Disappearing open space is highlighted and portrayed thru my inherent interest in the western landscape and how historically it has been portrayed through a romanticized lens.
 The contrasts between rural and urban set a stage for current work.
 The engagement of viewers, connecting the community and providing cross cultural experiences through large scale social engagement projects, narratives and site-specific work all continue to be a driving force within my practice – current social engagement projects include The Art In The Everyday Community Quilt Project and American Fabric.

 As my practice has grown, so has the scale of my work.
 Gallery work continues to be studies or maquettes for those larger works.
 Playing with scale and contrasting the impermanent with the permanent or the monumental with the human scale.